 Consider the following grant types:

-Foundations give grants of all sizes, from small to large.
+Foundations give grants of all sizes.
 Consider how grant size fits into your overall grantmaking strategy:

 - What are the needs of your community?
 Will a few large grants have a greater impact than several small ones?
 If your foundation funds in a new area and/or one with only a few effective organizations, a few large grants may be the right fit.